nickvourd/Windows-Local-Privilege-Escalation-Cookbook/Notes/StoredCredentialsRunas.md

 :warning: <b>If you are using Windows 10/11 to proceed with this scenario, the local Administrator account needs to be enabled.
 I have created a PowerShell script named [EnableLocalAdmin.ps1](/Lab-Setup-Scripts/EnableLocalAdmin.ps1), designed to enable the local Administrator account and set a password.
 Please run this script with elevated privileges.</b>

-Another way to set up the lab with the 'Stored Credentials (Runas)' scenario is by using the custom PowerShell script named [StoredCredentialsRunas.ps1](/Lab-Setup-Scripts/StoredCredentialsRunas.ps1).
+To set up the lab with the 'Stored Credentials (Runas)' scenario is by using the custom PowerShell script named [StoredCredentialsRunas.ps1](/Lab-Setup-Scripts/StoredCredentialsRunas.ps1).

 Open a PowerShelll with local Administrator privileges and run the script: